AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 Let's first see the experience even before WAF Rules are declared.
 When the WAF-DDoS is enabled on your program, your CDN logs by default log any matches of malicious traffic, so you have the right information to come up with appropriate rules.

-Let's begin by attacking the WKND site without adding WAF rule (or using the `wafFlags` property) and analyze the results.
+Let's begin by attacking the WKND site without adding a WAF rule (or using the `wafFlags` property) and analyze the results.

 - To simulate an attack, use the [Nikto](https://github.com/sullo/nikto) command below, which it sends around 700 malicious requests in 6 minutes.